smackers/democratizing-software-verification-workshop-2022/index.md

 **Abstract:**
-Ethereum Smart Contracts become a widely adopted technology to buildDecentralized Financial Applications (DeFis) and as such, they alreadyhold 200 billion USDs.
-Consequently, bugs in smart contracts can beexploited by malicious users and can lead to losses at the scale ofmillions or even billions of USDs.
-To prevent such situations fromhappening, there has been a growing interest in developing scalableformal verification techniques for this domain.
+Ethereum Smart Contracts become a widely adopted technology to build Decentralized Financial Applications (DeFis) and as such, they already hold 200 billion USDs.
+Consequently, bugs in smart contracts can be exploited by malicious users and can lead to losses at the scale of millions or even billions of USDs.
+To prevent such situations from happening, there has been a growing interest in developing scalable formal verification techniques for this domain.
-In this talk, we willspecifically focus on the architecture of the Certora VerificationTool, i.e. an industrial standard automated prover technology toverify smart contracts.
-Besides a brief overview of the overall toolarchitecture, we will focus mainly on the SMT-based subroutines,including features such as domain-specific CEGAR methodology,distributed solver-portfolio approach, or techniques to share andexploit information between individual SMT solvers.
+In this talk, we will specifically focus on the architecture of the Certora Verification Tool, i.e. an industrial standard automated prover technology to verify smart contracts.
+Besides a brief overview of the overall tool architecture, we will focus mainly on the SMT-based subroutines,including features such as domain-specific CEGAR methodology,distributed solver-portfolio approach, or techniques to share and exploit information between individual SMT solvers.

 **Short bio:**